MicrosoftDocs/Viva/Viva/glint/setup/advanced-config-uploads.md

 # Use Advanced Configuration Uploads

-For highly trained users, Microsoft Viva Glint the Advanced Configuration Uploads option allows you to view file up load details, perform custom data access uploads for users in bulk, and complete complex data updates.
+For highly trained users, Microsoft Viva Glint the Advanced Configuration Uploads option allows you to view file upload details, perform custom data access uploads for users in bulk, and complete complex data updates.

 ## Review upload types